vboyev-MSFT/defender-docs/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 > [!TIP]
 > To get help configuring exclusions, refer to your solution provider's documentation.

 - Your ability to run Microsoft Defender for Endpoint on Linux alongside a non-Microsoft antimalware product depends on the implementation details of that product.
-If the other antimalware product uses fanotify, it has to be uninstalled to eliminate performance and stability side effects resulting from running two conflicting agents.
+If the other antimalware product uses `fanotify`, it has to be uninstalled to eliminate performance and stability side effects resulting from running two conflicting agents.

-- To check if there's a non-Microsoft antimalware that is running FANotify, you can run `mdatp health`, then check the result:
+- To check if there's a non-Microsoft antimalware that is running `fanotify`, you can run `mdatp health`, then check the result:

   :::image type="content" source="media/mdatp-health-result.png" alt-text="Image of mdatp health result":::